-Chainsaw chain specifications refer to the thickness of the drive links
+Chainsaw chain specifications do not typically refer to the thickness of the drive links.
+Instead,

 Pitch: The pitch is the distance between any three consecutive rivets on the chain, divided by two.
 It represents the distance the chain travels with each rotation of the drive sprocket.
 Common pitch sizes include 3/8 inch, 0.325 inch, and 0.404 inch, among others.